weijingwang/knights-honor/README.md

 # knights-honor
-Pyweek 38 for the theme "traitor".\
+A game made for Pyweek 38 with the theme "traitor".\
 *A knights errant is seeking to perform extrodinary feats to elavate honour and fame when he finds a dwarf who is begging for a boon...*

 ## instructions